Quick Facts: Earning an Ed.D. in Tennessee

 Educational Leadership Career Outlook

-The Bureau of Labor Statistics (BLS) tracks employment & salary data for elementary & secondary school education administrators and postsecondary education administrators in every state.
-Generally speaking, Tennessee seems to be maintaining a pretty solid level of employment for both categories, especially in the Nashville area (no surprise there).
+The Bureau of Labor Statistics (BLS) tracks employment & salary data for K-12 education administrators and postsecondary education administrators in every state.
+Tennessee maintains a pretty solid level of employment for both categories, especially in the Nashville area.

-You can get a microscopic view of the PreK-12 landscape by consulting TDOE’s Data & Research section.
-For example, TDOE posts annual Educator Surveys (including responses from administrator branches), District-Level & School-Level Profiles, State Assessments, and a whole lot more.
-Some of these resources may prove helpful in your dissertation research as well as your career preparation.
+- You can get a microscopic view of the PreK-12 landscape by consulting TDOE’s Data & Research section.
+For example, TDOE posts annual Educator Surveys (including responses from administrator branches), State Report Cards, and a whole lot more.
+Some of these resources may prove helpful in your Ed.D. dissertation research as well as your career preparation.

-In the realm of higher education, we like the College Scorecard, which can provide immediate overviews of TN colleges & universities in your chosen zip code.
+- In the realm of higher education, we like the College Scorecard, which can provide immediate overviews of TN colleges & universities in your chosen zip code.
 NCES’s College Navigator and the IPEDs College Map can also tell you at a glance about the undergraduate population, tuition price, and outcome measures of any college or university in Tennessee.
-Plus the Tennessee Higher Education Commission (THEC) publishes extensive postsecondary Research, including annual Fact Books.
+Plus the Tennessee Higher Education Commission (THEC) publishes extensive postsecondary Data, Research & Reports, including annual Fact Books.

 Educational Leadership Salaries

-These resources will give you some base numbers to compare with:
+These resources will give you some base numbers for PreK-20 wages and salaries in Tennessee.
+You can compare these numbers against the following sources:

-- The AASA’s Superintendents Salary and Benefits Survey, which is published with a summary of major findings in the AASA’s Research Papers section.
+- The AASA’s Superintendents Salary and Benefits Survey, which is available to AASA members.

 - Payscale’s cumulative data for all holders of the Doctor of Education (EdD) Degree, which allows you to view salary data by job title (e.g. Elementary School Principal vs. School Director).